glpi-project/docdev/source/devapi/search.rst

 .. versionchanged:: 9.2
    Searchoptions array has been completely rewritten; mainly to catch duplicates and add a unit test to prevent future issues.

-   To permit the use of both old and new syntaxes; a new method has been created, ``getSearchOptionsNew()``.
-Old syntax is still valid (but do not permit to catch dups).
+   To permit the use of both old and new syntax; a new method has been created, ``getSearchOptionsNew()``.
+Old syntax is still valid (but do not permit to catch duplicates).

    The format has changed, but not the possible options and their values!